I am a postdoctoral researcher at EPFL Lausanne, working jointly with the

 Checkout the demo!

-Trained Neural Cellular Automata (NCA) models exhibit many emergent behaviors, such as
+Trained Neural Cellular Automata (NCA) models exhibit many emergent behaviors,

 self-organization, and spontaneous motion.
-In this paper we investigate the spontaneous
+In this paper we investigate the

 motion property